maximelouet/arch-config/README.md

 # arch-config

-My personal ArchLinux configuration, managed with Ansible.
+My personal Arch Linux configuration, managed with Ansible.

 This repository does *not* include my dotfiles ; they're on [their own repo](https://github.com/maximelouet/dotfiles).